JadsonSouzaDev/airtable-timeline/README.md

 - I was inspired by some well-known timelines, like those used by **Google**.
 - I adapted the challenge to display the timeline **horizontally**, for better continuity and readability.
 - I chose a style with **rounded shapes** and a **modern font** to create a softer and more pleasant UI.
+- **Color psychology** was considered for the duration indicators - green for quick wins, red for attention-needed tasks.

 ---